GhaniBR/PristinoPharma/README.md

 # Pristino Pharma

-A fast and responsive web application for **RYA Bakes**, built using **Vite + React**.
+A fast and responsive web application, built using **Vite + React**.
 It features dynamic blogs with full article view, beautiful navigation, image galleries, and structured pages such as Careers, OTC, Gynac, and more.

 ---